gtauzin/gtauzin/README.md

 I'm a machine learning scientist and engineer with over 10 years of experience and a deep passion for ML package development.
 I enjoy breaking down complex problems into manageable components, crafting simple and interpretable solutions, and implementing them with clean, modular code.
 I'm a strong believer in open-source software and always eager to contribute to projects that align with these values.

+> [!NOTE]
+> I am on the lookout for new opportunities!
+Don’t hesitate to get in touch with me here on [LinkedIn](https://www.linkedin.com/in/gtauzin/) if you’re interested in connecting.

 ---

 ### :japanese_goblin: About Me